New England Journal of Medicine November 11, 2021

 Overall survival

-Key result: The addition of bevacizumab to chemotherapy resulted in a 3.7-month improvement in median overall survival compared to chemotherapy alone.
+Key result: Addition of bevacizumab to chemotherapy significantly improved overall survival compared to chemotherapy alone.

 2019